What is the purpose of the Minister’s discretionary power?

 If I request the Minister’s intervention, are there any requirements I will have to meet?

 Yes.
 First of all, the Minister can only consider valid requests.
-A valid request is one that is made within the required timeframe, in the required form, and is in respect of a certain type of decision (that is, a decision by the Secretary to reject an application based on the location rules and the application was made) and which is not the subject of an appeal.
-For more information about what makes a request valid, please refer to paragraph 3.3 of the Guidelines.
+A valid request is one that is made within the required timeframe, in the required form, and is in respect of a certain type of decision (that is, a decision by the Secretary to reject an application based on the location rules) and which is not the subject of an appeal.
+For more information about what makes a request valid, please refer to paragraph 3.1 of the Guidelines for Ministerial Discretion

 In order to exercise the discretionary power, the Minister will have to be satisfied of two things: